-This 'spit' separates the Altlantic Ocean from the Arcachon Bay & basin.
-Best known perhaps for its lighthouse, it is also an upmarket resort with many of France's rich and famous having holiday homes here.
+This 'spit' separates the Atlantic Ocean from the Arcachon bay and basin.
+Best known perhaps for its lighthouse, it's also an upmarket resort with many of France's rich and famous having holiday homes here.

 The area is accessible either by road from the north or by a passenger ferry from Arcachon.
-Still very much a holiday resort for high French society it is a trendy destination for summer holidays and great place for people watching.
+Still very much a holiday resort for high French society, it's a trendy destination for summer holidays and great place for people watching.

 Between sea and forest, there are plenty of hiking trails, bike paths and villages to explore.